AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-16-linux-process-memory.md

 ---
-title: 'Linux process memory: RSS, PSS, USS, VSS'
+title: 'Linux process memory: RSS, VSZ, etc'
-summary: RSS, PSS, USS, VSS, etc. of linux processes    # will be shown on a post card on the main page
+summary: RSS, VSZ, PSS, USS explained  # will be shown on a post card on the main page
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2024-07-16T00:54:08+02:00'